scipp/scipp/doc/design.md

 - Most operations are simple and thus fast.
 - Cancellation and progress reporting can be implemented in higher-level algorithms that *use* `Dataset`.
+  For example, a workflow algorithm that calls many "child" algorithms can provide interruption points after each child call.
 - Cancellation leads to undefined side effects for in-place operation, i.e., it breaks data.
+  Cancellation for non-in-place operation would be possible.
 - Adds complexity and complicates the interface.
 - `numpy` operations cannot be cancelled and do not report progress.

+##### Footnotes

+If it turns out to be required after all, a callback-based system such as VTK's would be an option.

+- See, e.g., this [example in Mantid](https://github.com/mantidproject/mantid/blob/21b138884c35d8daaac103c5d7f5c890f6a50c56/qt/paraview_ext/VatesAlgorithms/src/SaveMDWorkspaceToVTKImpl.cpp#L231)
+- In any case, this is probably possible only for `Dataset` operation, with interruption points between processing individual variables:
+  Processing each variable is typically mainly only due to memory allocation, which cannot be interrupted since it is a single large block, contrary to the individual histograms in Mantid.

-### <a name="design-details-no-length-variation"></a>No support for histograms with varying length
+### <a name="design-details-no-length-variation"></a>No support for histograms with varying length in a contiguous multidimensional block

 ##### Rationale

-This has not been supported in `DataObjects::Workspace2D` for 10 years, until a very recent change, i.e., it does not appear to be strictly necessary.
+This has not been supported in `DataObjects::Workspace2D` for 10 years, until a very recent change, i.e., it does not appear to be strictly necessary since it can be solved in other ways (see below).
 Support has been considered and prototyped, however there are two strong reasons it is not part of the final design:
 - Significant complication of implementation for all operations, leading to larger initial development cost and more difficult long-term maintenance.
 - Negatively affects the performance of iteration via `DatasetView`, *even if the length does not vary*.

-##### Workaround
+##### Alternative solutions and workarounds

+There are several options to support varied-length data:

+1. Use `NaN` padding.
+This is what also `xarray` does, and is the strategy adopted most in Mantid.
+   There are several ways to make this more convenient to use than the current system:
+   - Be very clear about the meaning of `NaN` in coordinate variables.
+   - Use masking or region-of-interest variables for clarity, e.g., `Coord::Mask` or `Coord::ROI`, in addition to the `NaN` values.
+   - Implement helper views that provide a view restricted to the valid region of data.
+     This can be done using normal slice views (like the `numpy` slicing notation), but a convenience wrapper that finds the valid region on its own would be more useful.

+   A similar solution is provided also by `numpy` with its [masked arrays](https://docs.scipy.org/doc/numpy/reference/maskedarray.html)

-It is possible to store a variable holding datasets in a dataset.
+1. It is possible to store a variable holding datasets in a dataset, e.g., 1-dimensions histograms.
-The result could be very similar to a current `DataObjects::Workspace2D`.
+   The result would be very similar to our current `DataObjects::Workspace2D`.
    In general we should discourage doing this since most of the other functionality we provide would not work nicely with such as nested dataset.
    However, if a varying histogram length is essential for some purpose it is absolutely possible.
+   Even mixing histograms and event lists would be possible.

 ### <a name="design-details-threading"></a>Operations are threaded using OpenMP